in

 Puddle – 6 inches or longer from the floor

-A good rule of thumb for hanging curtains is to hang them high and wide which can enhance the look of your room and give it the appearance of being bigger.
-This means hanging curtains about 12 inches above the window frame and extend the rod about 3 to 6 inches beyond each side of the window.
+A good rule of thumb for hanging curtains is to hang them high and wide, which can enhance the look of your room and give it the appearance of being bigger.
+This means hanging curtains about 12 inches above the window frame and extending the rod about 3 to 6 inches beyond each side of the window.

-By choosing a curtain rod that is longer than the window it allows the curtains to be pulled completely to the side and avoid obstructing any of the window views and help keep the space brighter.
+By choosing a curtain rod that is longer than the window it allows the panels to be pulled completely to the side avoid obstructing any of the window views and help keep the space brighter.

 another tip is to hang weights inside the curtain hems to help them hang straighter.